-- G1.1 Neither Party limits its liability for: - (a) death or personal injury caused by its negligence; - (b) fraud or fraudulent misrepresentation; - (c) any breach of any obligations implied by section 12 of the Sale of Goods Act 1979 or section 2 of the Supply of Goods and Services Act 1982; - (d) any breach of clauses D1, E1, E2 or E4 or any breach of Schedule 8; or - (e) any liability to the extent it cannot be limited or excluded by Law. - G1.2 Subject to clauses G1.3 and G1.4, the Contractor shall indemnify the Authority and keep the Authority indemnified fully against all claims, proceedings, demands, charges, actions, damages, costs, breach of statutory duty, expenses and any other liabilities which may arise out of the supply, or the late or purported supply, of the Services or the performance or non-performance by the Contractor of its obligations under the Contract or the presence of the Contractor or any Staff on the Premises, including in respect of any death or personal injury, loss of or damage to property, financial loss arising from any advice given or omitted to be given by the Contractor, or any other loss which is caused directly by any act or omission of the Contractor.
+- G1.1 Neither Party limits its liability for: - (a) death or personal injury caused by its negligence; - (b) fraud or fraudulent misrepresentation or; - (c) any liability to the extent it cannot be limited or excluded by Law. - G1.2 Subject to clauses G1.3 and G1.4, the Contractor shall indemnify the Authority and keep the Authority indemnified fully against all claims, proceedings, demands, charges, actions, damages, costs, breach of statutory duty, expenses and any other liabilities which may arise out of the supply, or the late or purported supply, of the Services or the performance or non-performance by the Contractor of its obligations under the Contract or the presence of the Contractor or any Staff on the Premises, including in respect of any death or personal injury, loss of or damage to property, financial loss arising from any advice given or omitted to be given by the Contractor, or any other loss which is caused directly by any act or omission of the Contractor. - G1.3 Subject to clause G1.1 the Contractor's aggregate liability in respect of the Contract shall not exceed £100,000.00 save that the Contractor's aggregate liability in respect of the Contract shall be increased to £1,000,000 to the extent liability is for: (i) any breach of any obligations implied by section 12 of the Sale of Goods Act 1979 or section 2 of the Supply of Goods and Services Act 1982; or (ii) any breach of clauses D1, E1, E2 or E4